Easy Sustainable Gift Wrapping Ideas And Ditch The Gift Wrap For Good

 Create a whole gift with a glass jar!
 Give someone a single (or double) serving of a recipe for any baked goods, stock it with a favorite candy or chocolate covered nut, create a flower display or other homemade decoration, or even use the jar as a way to gift small items such as chapsticks, eye creams, a propagated plant, etc.

 A tea towel is a thin towel made of cotton or linen that is used to dry dishes or hang on your oven handle; and who couldn’t use more towels?!
-Use a tea towel such as these sustainable ones from Ten and Co to wrap large items.
+Use a tea towel to wrap large items.
 Use pins, a tiny bit of thread, or tie it together to make the wrapping sturdy.
 With a variety of colors and patterns your gift will look beautiful under the tree.

 Create Sustainable Gift Wrap by Repurposing Other Items